 John has struggled for years with his in-laws.
-Despite being married to his wife for more than 15 years, he still calls his father-in-law “Mr. Smith,” and is so terrified around his mother-in-law that he doesn’t call her anything.
+Despite being married to his wife for more than 15 years, he still calls his father-in-law “Mr. Smith,” and is so skittish around his mother-in-law that he doesn’t call her anything.
 Dinners together are spent in relative silence, with questions answered with one, maybe two words.
-In every family picture, John’s in-laws stand in the back, not smiling and looking for the first opportunity to make their hasty exit.

 John has tried just about everything he can think of to thaw his in-laws’ icy demeanor, even going so far as to try and take up the same hobbies as his father-in-law.
 Despite putting forth the effort, John remains invisible at best and an intruder at worst.
 The most frustrating part?
 He’s not entirely sure why.

 READ MORE: The Fatherly Guide to In-Laws

 John’s pervasive need to be accepted by wife’s parents is a problem with which many married men struggle.
 He wants them to like him, to think he’s a good match for their daughter, to think he’s a good provider and a good father.
 What husband doesn’t?Problem is, this thinking can put a strain on a marriage.

 “When you marry someone, you inherit their family,” says Nancy Tramontana, a Licensed Clinical Social Worker with more than a decade of experience in family therapy.
 “And one of the biggest things couples fight about is in-laws.
 If they can’t get along, it’s going to be a rough road.”
 So what’s the key?
 Well, as strange as it may sound, John’s best bet is to just, well, accept his non-acceptance.